nathangarcia88/optimistic_greedy_bandit/README.md

 Below, we will look into performance of the optimal actions for 3 different datasets.One thing to keep in mind is that since they are three datasets, the comparison is not exactly apples to apples but there are some trends we can analyze.
 ![Alt text](opt2.png)

 This is the optimality of dataset 1.
+We completed 1000 steps and 1000 reps per test.
+We notice throughout the whole figure that there is a constant rise in all of the optimal decisions for each epsilon value

 ![Alt text](opt3.png)
 ![Alt text](opt1.png)